BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2018-06-25-June_Newsletter.markdown

 layout: post
 title:  june meeting news
 date: 2018-06-25 19:00:00
-description: news from our May 2018 Meeting.
+description: news from our June 2018 Meeting.
 ---

 A quick welcome from the Chairman and continued on with the evenings subject.